 Thank you to everyone who entered.
-We loved reading your poems and stories and hope that you will enter our latest writing competition, on the theme of Magic and Trickery, which is now open for entrants.
+We loved reading your poems and stories and hope that you will enter our latest writing competition, on the theme of Be Careful What You Wish For, which is now open for entrants.

 Over five hundred young writers entered The Canterbury Tales Writing Competition 2017/18.
 We were incredibly impressed by the quality of the writing and it was very tough to pick the shortlists.

 Fortunately, we had the help of three wonderful judges Patience Agbabi, Gail Ashton and Stephen Fry.
 Thanks to their hard work and diligence we have a fantastic selection of winners whose writing really spoke to us and captured some of the magic of the Canterbury Tales.

 The Well-being Coach

 Her only wish was to relieve others’ stress

 Whether through yoga, or tidying mess,